 In this chapter we consider the income structure of companies operating in Taiwan benchmarked against global averages.
 The chapter begins by defining relevant terms.
-A common-size statement, or vertical analysis of income is then presented for the proto-typical firm involved in laboratory analytical instruments operating in Taiwan and the average global benchmarks (total revenue = 100 percent).
+A common-size statement, or vertical analysis of income is then presented for the proto-typical firm involved in measuring and testing instruments for electricity and electrical signals operating in Taiwan and the average global benchmarks (total revenue = 100 percent).
 For ratios where there are large deviations between Taiwan and the benchmarks, graphics are provided.
 Then the distribution of ratios is presented in the form of ranks and percentiles.
 Certain key vertical analysis income ratios are highlighted across countries in the comparison group.